OpenMA/openma-doc/api/nightly/c++/classma_1_1_node.md

     const std::list<  Node  * > & ma::Node::children ( ) const noexcept

-Returns the list of children attached with this node.
+Returns the list of children attached to this node.

 ------------------------------------------------------------------------

     void ma::Node::clear ( ) noexcept

-Removes all parents, children and properties If a child has no more parent, this one is deleted.
+Removes all parents, children and properties.
+If a child has no more parent, it is deleted.

 ------------------------------------------------------------------------